/ /

 The question is not which trailer you have available, but what cargo you have and where it is going.

 Equipment selection combines three inputs: the technical sheet of the piece, the route analysis, and the company's equipment availability.
-Companies with their own fleet of hydraulic modular and SPMT take the technical decision on the spot.
+Companies with their own fleet of hydraulic modular take the technical decision on the spot.
 Those that subcontract wait for an external quote.

 Have a piece to move?